master-genius/topbit/README.md

 ```

 Using `pre` allows for more complex processing, including intercepting and not executing the next layer.
-For example, the `proxy` module in the `topbit-toolkit` extension uses this feature to implement a high-performance proxy service directly as a framework middleware.
+For example, the `proxy` extension uses this feature to implement a high-performance proxy service directly as a framework middleware.
 Its main operation is to set the request's `data` event to receive data at this layer, handle other logic, and return directly.

 **Dynamically limiting request body size based on different request types**